Product Pricing Calculator

 Smarter Promotions Discount Calculator

 Lower prices can boost sales but cut margins.
 A 10% discount may not sound like a lot, but when you figure in fees and overhead, it can really cut into profit.
-Thus, the Product Pricing Calculator compares the real cost structure with the percent discount and fixed discount amount.
+The Product Pricing Calculator compares the real cost structure with the percent discount and fixed discount amount.

-The discount section displays the net profit after discount, the discount amount, the margin after discount, the profit or loss status, and the final customer price.
-It will even warn you if the discount is losing you money or dropping your margin below a safe level.
-Then have Meta CTR Booster create better meta titles for your product pages and pricing tools.
-Pricing is in place.
+The discount section shows net profit after discount, discount amount, margin after discount, profit or loss status, and the final customer price.
+It will even notify you if you’re losing money on a discount or if the margin is falling below a safe level.
+Once you know your price, you can use that as a guide when writing product copy, planning promotions, and creating discount offers that don’t eat into your margin.

 Wholesale vs Retail Pricing